The Seventh Day is a SIGN

 - The Sabbath rest is a token or sample of the divine Rest of God which the Most High is eagerly looking forward to.
 Many believers are going to be excluded from that divine rest because of their deliberate and persistent disobedience of the Sabbath commandment.
 (Psalm 95:10-11, Hebrews 4:9-11)

-Ezekiel 20:11-12 "And I gave them my statutes, and shewed them my judgments, which if a man do, he shall even live in them.
-Moreover also I gave them my sabbaths, to be a sign between me and them, that they might know that I am the LORD that sanctify them."
+Ezekiel 20:11 I gave them my laws and showed them my rulings; if a person obeys them, he will have life through them.
+12 I gave them my shabbats as a sign between me and them, so that they would know that I, ADONAI, am the one who makes them holy. >

 - In addition to the weekly Sabbath day, Yahweh has commanded believers to keep His seven annual Sabbaths.